 Photographers get very excited about autumn, but winter also has lots of photographic opportunities.
 A clear sky overnight usually results in a dramatic fall in temperature and by morning there’s a covering of frost that can turn a familiar landscape into a more interesting, magical scene.
-It’s a recipe for great photography if you follow these tips.
+It’s a recipe for great photography if you follow these tips on how to photograph frost.

 Keep an eye on the weather forecast.
 If a clear night is forecast, then there is likely to be frost the next morning.